babinyurii/crispr_cas9/README.md

 # crispr_cas9
-`crispr_cas9` contains two in-house scripts that are used for NGS data analysis by HBV crispr/cas9 research group.
+`crispr_cas9` contains in-house scripts that are used for NGS data analysis by HBV crispr/cas9 research group.

 ## Installation
 ```